joshwadd/End2end_Driving_Keras/README.md

 The Deep learning model used was based around the architecture reported by Nvidia in their [seminal end to end driving paper](https://arxiv.org/pdf/1604.07316.pdf).

-The model architecture show very familiar standard structure for convoltional networks.
+The model architecture show very familiar standard structure for convolutional networks.
+The rational being the convolutional layers in the first half of the network would learn the feature extraction